Leonard Schrage

 I run Living Systems and work at MIT and Northeastern.

-My work integrates systems thinking, human-computer interaction, software development, geospatial data science, machine learning, and visualisation to tackle urban challenges and drive climate and social impact.
-I research how advanced computational tools can help generate essential data for informal settlements, break down urban complexity, and scale regenerative, value-driven design interventions across scales and expertise.
+My work integrates system dynamics, human-computer interaction, (geospatial) data science and visualisation, machine learning, and software development to tackle urban challenges and drive climate and social impact.
+I research how advanced computational tools can help generate essential data for informal settlements, break down urban complexity, and inform regenerative, value-driven design interventions.

-Previously, I started Material Guide and 1×1, after designing, developing, and managing digital products for NGOs, start-ups, corporates, governments, and research institutions.
+Previously, I started Material Guide and 1×1, following a decade of building digital products for NGOs, start-ups, corporates, governments, and research institutions.
 One of my favourite past projects is Water Sense—a low-cost, open source IoT solution for small-holder farmers.

 Friends and long-term collaborators include C/O, Dinamo, Humans & Machines, Neo-Metabolism, OMMK, and RAM.